what to bring to Malaysia

 What NOT to Bring to Malaysia

-• 1.DON'T Bring Non-Waterproof Electronics
+• 1.
+DON'T Bring Non-Waterproof Electronics

 With so many watersports and aquatic activities, as well as a wet and rainy climate, it’s best to only bring along what can survive to get wet, just in case.

-• 2.DON'T Bring Too Many Electronics
+• 2.
+DON'T Bring Too Many Electronics

 Unless you’re a digital nomad, we recommend keeping your unnecessary electronics safe at home, and only bringing what you need.

-• 3.DON'T Bring Very Warm Clothing
+• 3.
+DON'T Bring Very Warm Clothing

 It’s always good to bring along a light jacket.
-That being said, that is about as warm of clothing that you’ll need the vast majority of your time in Malaysia.
+That being said, that is about as warm of clothing as you’ll need the vast majority of your time in Malaysia.
 So enjoy the warm weather and take the opportunity to live in your bathing suit!

-• 4.DON'T Bring Immodest Clothing
+• 4.
+DON'T Bring Immodest Clothing

 As we’ve touched on already, Malaysia’s predominantly Muslim population prefers a more modest dress.
 For this reason, we recommend prioritizing athletic and comfort-focused clothing.

-• 5.DON'T Bring Expensive Outdoor Equipment
+• 5.
+DON'T Bring Expensive Outdoor Equipment

 With so many tools available to you in Malaysia, there’s no need to bring any personal equipment along.
 From diving gear to wakeboards, you’re best off bringing the basics on this trip.

-• 6.DON'T Bring Winter Gear
+• 6.
+DON'T Bring Winter Gear

 Even when visiting in the dead of winter, you’ll find Malaysia still resembles Hawaii more than most other winter destinations.
 You won’t need your snow boots, skis, or anything of the sort.